Computer Science

 Offered Occasionally; Lecture hours:3

 Principles and design of networked computing systems and application programs.
-Topics include reliable communications medium access control, routing, transport, congestion control and networked applications.
+Topics include reliable communications medium access control, security, routing, transport, congestion control and networked applications.
 Prerequisite: CSCI 306 or ECEG 247.

 CSCI 365.
 Image Processing & Analysis.
 1 Credit.